adsabs/adsabs.github.io/help/gory_details/_posts/2021-05-23-search-parser.md

 ### There is no in-order proximity operator, but ADS still supports this feature

-ADS has a limited support for **in order proximity** - if you make a phrase search like so `abs:"newtonian solar"~3` the work `newtonian` (and its synonyms) will have to be followed by `solar` (and its synonyms) for up to 3 positions away.
+ADS has a limited support for **in order proximity** - if you make a phrase search like so `abs:"newtonian solar"~3` the word `newtonian` (and its synonyms) will have to be followed by `solar` (and its synonyms) for up to 3 positions away.
 We do not have a special operator for it though; if what you search for has more than 2 words, we'll decide how far apart they can be if you do `abs:"foo bar baz"^3`

 ### Syntax Parsing

-OK, so back to the syntactic parsing -- ANTLR will be 'eating` input query character by character.
-It will occassionally veer off to explore a possible branch, to either pursure it further or return back and start branching from some previous position.
-The input has to be syntactically correct, if we encounter input which is non-conforming, we'll generate an exception and return.
+OK, so back to the syntactic parsing -- how does it actually work?
+We have a formal grammar which describes the query language.
+Based on that, we have generated a library (in Java) which is included inside SOLR.
+When SOLR receives the user input, before it can start searching for documents, the user query (string) will be turned into a query object.
+And that is the objective of the parser.
+First comes the syntactic phase during which an ANTLR parser will be 'eating` input character by character.
+It will occassionally veer off to explore a possible (alternative) branch, to either pursure it further or return back and start branching from some previous position.
+The input has to be syntactically correct, if we explored all possible readings and there are still some input characters left, it means the input is non-conforming and we'll generate an exception and give up.

 This is a feature, but it is border-line feature/bug.
 The syntax parser is `unforgiving` (that is the actual name of the class in Java).
-It would be possible (and sensible thing to do) to actually first try to parse the input and on failure try again with some less unforgiving parser; but we have never gotten to it -- so perhaps in the future... just know that if the parser encounters an error, it will generate an exception.
+It would be possible (and sensible thing to do) to actually first try to parse the input and on failure try again with some less unforgiving parser; but we have never gotten to it -- so perhaps in the future... just know that if the parser encounters an error, it will generate an exception and the exception will actually say why/what has failed.

 If the query is correct, however - after the parser finished parsing, we'll have **AST** (Abstract Syntax Tree).
 A hierarchical datastructure (a tree) instead of the flat chain of characters.